-Over North Africa (Figure 22), it is shown that the reflectance of aerosols is removed using MACC product on the edge of the zone (Somalia) since the optical pathway is therefore enhanced.
+Over North Africa (Figure 22) and for AL<0.15, it is shown that the reflectance of aerosols is removed using MACC product on the edge of the zone (Somalia) since the optical pathway is therefore enhanced.
 The effect of the MACC correction is to reduce the value of MDAL by a few percent in absolute unit.
 A gain is therefore noticeable.